chrisvdg/gotiny/README.md

 ## Usage

+A client library is available in the [gotiny_client repository.](https://github.com/chrisvdg/gotiny_client)
+The following examples use `CURL` instead.

 Launch a gotiny server on the default port (":8080"),
 without any authentication and pretty print the json output.